Are you spread too thin? Do you feel like you’re spinning your wheels? You may be a victim of the Paradox of Success.

 In his book Essentialism: The Disciplined Pursuit of Less, author Greg McKeown describes a “paradox of success.”

 With success come opportunities and more options.
 But these options and opportunities often distract us and lure us away from what is truly vital in our life.
-Oh the temptations…I have heard their siren songs many times, and write about it in my upcoming book, RISE: The Reincarnation of an Entrepreneur.
+Oh the temptations…I have heard their siren songs many times, and wrote about it in my Amazon Best Selling book, RISE: The Reincarnation of an Entrepreneur.
 Our clarity begins to fade.
 We take on too much and find ourselves juggling too many things.
 No longer able to go a mile in one direction, we find ourselves fighting to go barely an inch in a million directions.

 Ultimately, our success becomes the foundation of our failure.